verdaccio/verdaccio/SECURITY.md

 At Verdaccio, we consider the security of our systems a top priority.
 But no matter how much effort we put into system security, there can still be vulnerabilities present.
 If you've discovered a vulnerability, please follow the guidelines below to report it to our team:

 * E-mail your findings to `verdaccio@pm.me`.
-If the report contains highly sensitive information, please consider encrypting your findings using our {PGP key}.
+If the report contains highly sensitive information, please consider encrypting your findings using our [PGP key](https://verdaccio.nyc3.digitaloceanspaces.com/gpg/publickey.verdaccio@pm.me.asc).

 Please follow these rules when testing/reporting vulnerabilities:
 * Do not take advantage of the vulnerability you have discovered, for example by downloading more data than is necessary to demonstrate the vulnerability.